ustbhuangyi/better-scroll/packages/vuepress-docs/docs/en-US/plugins/slide.md

 - **probeType**

-  If you want to register the `slideWillChange` hook to get the change of the PageIndex of the slide in real time when the user drags the slide, you need to set the probeType value to 2 or 3.
+  If you want to register the `slideWillChange` event to get the change of the PageIndex of the slide in real time when the user drags the slide, you need to set the probeType value to 2 or 3.

 ## Terms about slide